AdobeDocs/campaign-classic.en/help/platform/using/creating-import-export-templates.md

 topic-tags: importing-and-exporting-data
 ---

-# Creating import and export templates {#creating-import-export-templates}
+# Create import and export templates {#creating-import-export-templates}

 Import and export templates are stored in the **[!UICONTROL Resources > Templates > Job templates]** directory of the Adobe Campaign tree.